micro-FPGA/CRUVI/tools/LiteX/README.md

-It is recommended for all FPGA host boards with CRUVI slots to provide LiteX platform support files.
+It is recommended for all FPGA host boards with CRUVI slots provide LiteX platform support files.

 WiP list of platforms provided at https://github.com/micro-FPGA/litex-boards